-- 1. Your monarch butterfly habitat research

-- 2. Your prairie research

-- 3. Your observations of the Tallgrass Prairie map
+- 1. Your monarch butterfly habitat research - 2.
+Your prairie research - The patterns you noticed when looking at Nebraska's Tallgrass prairie compared to the Sandhills - 4.
+Your observations of the Tallgrass Prairie map

 Construct a scientific argument supported by your evidence about how has monarch butterfly migration changed over time and why.